franzholz/fh_debug/README.md

 Consider to also install **debug_mysql_db** if you want to debug the generated SQL queries or track down the PHP errors in the table **sys_log** or the Developer traces written to the TYPO3 function **devLog**.

 The debug output is written into a HTML debug output file.
 All the configuration is done in the Extension Manager for fh_debug.
 You can design the output by the CSS file fhdebug.css.
-If you have a lot of debug output then you should put debugBegin and debugEnd commands around the PHP debug commands in order to have fewer debug output lines in the file.
+If you have a lot of debug output then you should put debug('B') (formerly debugBegin()) and debug('E') (formerly debugEnd) PHP commands around the PHP debug commands in order to have fewer debug output lines in the file.
 These commands will activate and deactivate the debug output.

 ### example:

 ```
-debugBegin();
+debug('B');
 $a = 'myString';
 debug ($a, '$a at position 1');
-debugEnd();
+debug('E');
 ```

 No debug output will be shown on the screen.
 Otherwise you must deactivate the debug output in the Install Tool.
 Just enter any invalid IP address: